ms969/ChenSun/Phase3/README.txt

 	SocialNetworkServer.jar* - Used to run the server.
 	ClientGUI.jar* - Used to run the client.
 	TESTPLAN.txt - required by phase description.
+	HELP.txt - Contains a list of commands. user can type help after they have logged in to prompt the list PROTOCOL.txt - Authentication protocols
+	ServerPrivExp.txt - Private Key for Client Interaction ServerSharedRaw.txt - Shared Key for DB

 Installation
 1) Installing Mysql